Looking for a vegetable appetizer to bring to your next party, then we have you covered with these grilled brussel sprouts.

 What you Need for Grilled Brussel Sprouts

 - Brussel Sprouts

 - Soy sauce

 Prepping Brussel Sprouts

 Brussels sprouts do require a bit of prepping before eating them.
 They are the freshest when found on the stalk.
 Remember to keep the stem in water until you use them if you are going with the brussel sprouts from the stalk.

 Wash them in cold water and remove any wilted or yellowing outer leaves.
 If the stem end is hard and brown then remove those too.
 Place on paper towels to dry and then they are ready to grill.

 Depending on the size of your sprouts, cut them in half or even quarter them.

-Once you've pulled them off the grill, add toothpicks to the brussel sprout.
-You can even add a pinch of sea salt.
-They are all kinds of delicious!
+Once you've pulled them off the grill, add toothpicks to the brussel sprout and onto the serving platter.
+You can even add a pinch of sea salt and or red pepper flakes.